Lexington Spinal Cord Injury Lawyers

 - Property damage

-Wilt & Associates meets clients at our Lexington office located at 196 W. Lowry Lane, Suite 1 for in-person meetings and consultations.
+Wilt Injury Lawyers meets clients at our Lexington office located at 196 W. Lowry Lane, Suite 1 for in-person meetings and consultations.
 We understand many spinal cord injury victims have difficulty traveling, which is why we also speak with clients through video conferences or phone calls to make our representation as convenient as possible.
 We can even make arrangements to see victims at healthcare facilities or other locations when necessary to avoid unneeded stress on our clients.
 We also have an office in Louisville where clients can meet with us as well.

 We handle spinal cord injury cases on a contingency fee basis, which means you don’t pay us anything unless there is a settlement or a verdict in your favor.
 Working with our clients on a contingency fee basis helps them prioritize their own care and personal finances over having to pay out of pocket for their attorney throughout the duration of their case.